squirrel-writer/squirrel/README.md

 # Squirrel
 **Very much a WIP project**

-squirrel is a command line program that tracks you writing progress and gives you useful information and cute pictures of squirrels.
+squirrel is a command line program that tracks you writing progress.
+The program can tell you:
+* How many days are left before due-date.
+* How many words you've wrote each day.
+* ...

 ## How it works
 Squirrel's design was inspired by `git`'s design (from a user perspective at least).
-To start a project, you have to initialize a new project in your directory of choice which will create a `.squirrel` folder structure in your directory similar to `.git` directories.
+To start a project, you have to initialize a new project in your directory of choice, which will create a `.squirrel` folder structure in your directory similar to `.git` directories.
-And that folder will hold information about the project in general and the word counts.
+That folder will store:
+* project metadata (e.g name, description, goal, due date, etc.).
+* word counts.

-However `squirrel` is not a static program otherwise we wouldn't be able to track progress without explicit input of the user.
-That's why we need to have a `watch` command that will listen to any changes and update the appropriate information.
+However `squirrel` is not a static program otherwise we couldn't track progress without explicit input of the user.
+The `watch` command will listen to any changes and update the count.

 ### Plugins or Project Types
-As many writing project use many file formats and programs, squirrel has a plugin architecture to provide multiple ways to count words.
+Many people use different file formats and software to write.
-Which plugin will used depends on the `project-type` field.
+The behaviour of `squirrel` can be changed with plugins to fit particular needs.
+The `project-type` field set by the users determines which plugin will be used.

-Here are the plugins available now:
+Plugins available now:
 * text
 * texcount